Internal-Compiler-Error/blog/content/posts/random-numbers-in-C++.md

 `std::rand()` is an abomination inherited from C. If you want to be correct, the use case of it so limited you might as well use some other library that does the right thing.

 ## The Pigeonhole Principle
-> In mathematics, the pigeonhole principle states that if n items are put into m containers, with n > m, then at least one container must contain more than one item.
+>  for natural numbers k and m, if n = km + 1 objects are distributed among m sets, then the pigeonhole principle asserts that at least one of the sets will contain at least k + 1 objects.
 >
 > -- <cite>Wikipedia</cite>

 If I were to give you 12 graphic cards and tell you to evenly distribute them to 5 people.
-You just can't partially because nobody can get 12 graphics cards in 2021 and partially to the pigeonhole principle.
-5 does not evenly divide 12, some people will be extra lucky and manage to get more than 1 card.
+You can't,  partially because nobody can get 12 graphics cards in 2021 and partially due to the pigeonhole principle.
+5 does not evenly divide 12, some people will be extra lucky and manage to get more than 2 cards.

 ## Broken Library, Blame C
-What does `std::rand()` returns?
-From cpprefernce.org
+What does `std::rand()` return?
+From [cppreference.org](https://en.cppreference.com/w/cpp/numeric/random/rand)
 > Returns a pseudo-random integral value between 0 and RAND_MAX (0 and RAND_MAX included).

-We already have a problem, `RAND_MAX` is implementation-defined, but guaranteed to be 32767.
+We already have a problem, `RAND_MAX` is implementation-defined, but guaranteed to be at least 32767.
 If it is actually just 32767, then for the common use case of implementing a dice `std::rand() % 6` will not have a uniform distribution due to the pigeonhole principle.
 However, there is more trouble coming. `std::rand()` is usually implemented horribly, on many platforms the lower bits have terrible randomness.
-So when you module it with a relatively small number, the distribution is even more skewed.
+So when you modulo it with a relatively small number, the distribution is even more skewed.

 So, unknown upper range, pigeonhole principle working against us and the low-quality low bits, a perfect trifecta!
 This is